The Blue Lagoon (1923 film): Reception

 The Evening Standard critic pointed out that the movie overlooked certain anachronisms in its attention to detail, such as Arthur Pusey's impeccably groomed appearance, which went unnoticed by everyone.
 However, the film effectively captured the genuine atmosphere of the popular novel by employing straightforward acting and photography on an actual desert island.
 Additionally, the critic commended the film for preserving the delicate, poetic charm of the original novel while incorporating realistic and thrilling scenes that would make any American director proud.
 Alder Anderson from the Daily Telegraph stated that everyone who attended the private screening agreed that the movie was one of the best British films made by any production company.
 He also praised the movie for combining poetic charm with realistic, thrilling scenes that would impress any American director.
 This critic also championed German imports like Dr. Mabuse and The Golem as "impressionism" or expressionism, which he preferred over the "realism" of Anglo-American cinema at the time.

-Reynold's News praised Bowden and Cruikshanks for excellently keeping "the spirit of the story" in their film adaptation, although they found some captions at the end "rather absurd."
+Reynold's News praised Bowden and Cruikshanks for excellently keeping "the spirit of the story" in their film adaptation, although they found some captions at the end "rather absurd".
 Lloyd's Sunday News also praised the film, stating that it retained "the beauty and simplicity of the original story" by using child actors Doreen Worfor and Val Chard, who performed their roles with refreshing naivety.

 The trade journal Films happily expressed how a movie adaptation beautifully and delicately portrayed a couple's love, marriage, and baby, similar to the original book.
 They praised the directors for effectively using the children's emotions to convey the story.
-Val Chard, who played the boy, and Doreen Wonfor, who played the girl, received praise for their natural acting and for showcasing the male's strong instincts and the girl's gentle and reflective nature subtly and believably, without being aware of the camera.
+Val Chard, who played the boy, and Doreen Wonfor, who played the girl, received praise for their natural acting and for showcasing the boy's strong instincts and the girl's gentle and reflective nature subtly and believably, without being aware of the camera.

 The Glasgow Herald's London correspondent reflected on how The Blue Lagoon introduced Freudian psychology to movies.
-The author emphasised how the worship of a stone idol had an impact on the two young characters and how this caused them to explore their sexuality.
+The author emphasised how the worship of a stone idol impacted the two young characters and how this caused them to explore their sexuality.
 However, the Herald cautioned against going too far with this emotional trend.